wp-cli/wp-cli/README.md

 -------------

 The tests use PHPUnit, which can be installed using [composer](http://getcomposer.org/).
-Once you've composer installed, run:
+Once you've got composer installed, run:

     composer.phar install --dev